Yandex Cloud

 CLI

-1. Create a connection to the Managed Service for ClickHouse® cluster database.
+1. Create a connection to the database in the Managed Service for ClickHouse® cluster.

-2. Make sure the DB contains the tables from the source cluster.
-To do this, run this query to the database via the connection you created:
+2. Check that the database contains all tables from the source cluster by running the following query via the connection you created:

 SHOW TABLES FROM <DB_name>;